skeeto/skeeto.github.com/_posts/2019-03-28-Fibers-the-Most-Elegant-Windows-API.markdown

 ### Contrast with POSIX

-The equivalent over on POSIX systems was context switching.
+The equivalent POSIX systems was context switching.
 It's also stackful and symmetric, but it has just three important functions:
 [`getcontext(3)`][gc], [`makecontext(3)`][msc], and
 [`swapcontext`][msc].